John I, Duke of Saxony

 John I (1249 – 30 July 1285) ruled as duke of Saxony from 1260 until 1282.

 John was the elder son of Duke Albert I of Saxony and his third wife Helen, a daughter of Otto the Child.
 John and his younger brother Albert II jointly ruled the Duchy of Saxony after the death of their father Albert I in 1260.
 In 1269, 1272, and 1282 the brothers gradually divided their land within the three territorially unconnected Saxon areas (one called Land of Hadeln around Otterndorf, another around Lauenburg upon Elbe and the third around Wittenberg), thus preparing a partition.
 As part of this arrangement John I became Burgrave of Magdeburg in 1269.
 In the imperial election in 1273, Albert II represented the jointly ruling brothers.

-In 1270, John married Ingeborg Birgersdotter of Småland (*c.
-1253–30 June 1302*, Mölln), a daughter or grandchild of Birger jarl.
+In 1270, John married Ingeborg (c.
+1253–30 June 1302), possibly a daughter of Birger Jarl or King Erik Eriksson of Sweden.
 They had eight children, among them the following: